Skip to content

 Step 4.
 Select an Application to Record

-When the Select an Application to Record dialog is displayed, choose the TwoDialogs.exe application and in the library list, select only the top library on the list - Auto.
-Press the Select button.
+When the Select an Application to Record dialog appears, choose the TwoDialogs.exe application.
+In the library list, select only the top library: Auto.
+Then, press the Select button.

 Step 5.
 Do Recording

-In the TwoDialogs application, use the mouse to press the OK button.
-Dismiss the alert message box complaining about the empty name.
+In the TwoDialogs application, use the mouse to click the OK button.
+Dismiss the alert message box that appears (it will indicate an empty name).

 Step 6.
 Observe

-Notice that two things will happen.
-Firstly, the OK button will be surrounded with a red marker, indicating that the OK button has been learned.
-Secondly, the action of clicking the OK button is recorded in the Recording Activity dialog.
-That recording has a single entry:
+Notice that two things will occur: First, the OK button will be surrounded by a red marker, indicating that it has been learned.
+Second, the action of clicking the OK button is recorded in the Recording Activity dialog.
+This recording will have a single entry:

 learnnormalbutton